SandeepIB/smbc_reporting_direct_sql/SETUP.md

-# Full-Stack Counterparty Risk Assistant Application Setup
+# Prompts to Insights - SMBC Risk Management Suite Setup

-This guide will help you set up and run the complete application with both CLI and web interfaces.
+This guide will help you set up and run the complete application with CLI, web chat interface, and CCR Deck Assistant for chart analysis.

 ## Prerequisites

 - Python 3.8+
 - Node.js 16+
 - MySQL database
-- OpenAI API key
+- OpenAI API key (GPT-4 access recommended for CCR analysis)
+- PIL/Pillow for image processing
+- python-pptx for PowerPoint generation

 ## Installation